 \subsection{Baseline Methods}

-Recognizing the broad adoption and effectiveness of pretrained audio event classifiers in transfer learning~\citep{alonso2023efficient, cappellazzo2024parameter}, audio-language modeling~\citep{clap, LAION-CLAP} and general audio understanding~\citep{LTU, GAMA, midashenglm}, we select our pretrained Zipformer-based audio event classifier (described in Sec.~\ref{sec:implementation}) as the primary baseline.
-In addition, we compare against representative self-supervised learning (SSL) models, each pretrained under different paradigms and specialized for particular audio domains.
-BEATs~\citep{BEATs} is an audio SSL model trained with an iterative masked acoustic token prediction framework.
-Wav2vec 2.0~\citep{wav2vec2} learns speech representation by distinguishing target quantized latent representations from disctrators.
-MERT~\citep{MERT} is a music SSL model trained with masked acoustic modeling, learning to capture acoustic cues and structural information of music.
-Together, these baselines provide a broad comparative context for studying audio–language pretraining toward general-purpose audio representation.
+Recognizing the broad adoption of pretrained audio event classifiers in transfer learning~\citep{alonso2023efficient, cappellazzo2024parameter}, audio-language modeling~\citep{clap, LAION-CLAP} and general audio understanding~\citep{LTU, GAMA, midashenglm}, we select our pretrained Zipformer-based audio event classifier (denoted by Zipformer-AEC, described in Appendix~\ref{app:full_implementation_details}) as the primary baseline.
+We also compare against representative self-supervised learning (SSL) models, each specialized for particular audio domains: BEATs~\citep{BEATs} for enviromental sound (or general audio); Wav2vec 2.0~\citep{wav2vec2} for speech signal; and MERT for music pieces.
+Together, these baselines provide a broad comparative context for studying ALP toward general-purpose audio representation.